How do I apply to the DPT program?

 All prerequisite courses must be completed prior to enrolling in the DPT program.

 Applicants must have 2 courses* each of: Biology, Chemistry and Physics (these courses must include labs); 1 course of Human Anatomy and 1 course of Human Physiology (if a combined Anatomy & Physiology course is taken, two semesters are required); 2 courses in Psychology (e.g. General, Developmental, Abnormal, etc); 1 course of English Composition/Writing; and 1 course in Statistics.

 When do classes start?

-Classes begin the first Monday in June every year.
+Classes begin the first Monday of June each year.